 Hunger pangs, or hunger pains, are a natural reaction to an empty stomach.
-They cause a gnawing feeling or an empty sensation in the abdomen.
+They may cause a hollow or gnawing feeling or an empty sensation.

 But hunger pangs can happen even if the body does not need food.
 Several other situations and conditions can lead to hunger pangs, including: